-Jana and Chris didn’t realize that their 16 year-old son Michael, was unprepared in any of these lessons soon after he started going out with a new girl he had met through a friend.
-“He seemed honestly happy, he was really good at hiding what was going on,” Chris describes.
-“We didn’t find out until later how manipulative his girlfriend was being with him.
+Jana and Chris didn’t realize that their 16-year-old son Michael, was unprepared in any of these lessons soon after he started going out with a new girl he had met through a friend.
+“He seemed honestly happy, but he was really good at hiding what was going on,” Chris describes.
+“We didn’t find out until later how manipulative his girlfriend was with him.
 He just wouldn’t tell us the truth.
 I guess he felt like he was protecting her.”

 Often, parents are surprised to find that their teens’ boyfriend and girlfriend relationships can become frightening mine-fields in a short period of time.
-And it is often the psychological features of the situation that are the most harmful, and can be emotionally damaging for a long time afterward.
+And it is often the psychological features of the situation that are the most harmful and can be emotionally damaging for a long time afterward.
 In these types of relationships, risk-taking behaviors are often solicited by a boyfriend or girlfriend as evidence of caring.
-Emotions become currency, or bargaining points, and distort normal feelings of caring and affection that we would want our adolescents to carry into their adult relationships.
-It isn’t unusual for teens who are less sophisticated emotionally or who have lost a parent through divorce or death to be the most vulnerable in these situations.
+Emotions become currency, or bargaining points, and distort normal feelings of caring and affection that we would want our teens to carry into their adult relationships.
+It isn’t unusual for adolescents who are less emotionally sophisticated or who have lost a parent through divorce or death to be the most vulnerable in these situations.

 - Is your adolescent more negative or critical of him/herself or others?
 Irritability (not due to late night texting) can be an early signal of a change in mood.
-Other changes such as weight gain, sleeping more than usual, or not doing usual hygiene or make-up routines might be signs of relationship stress.
+Other changes such as weight gain, sleeping more than usual, or not engaging in typical hygiene or make-up routines might be signs of relationship stress.